Ko 2: Production

 Following the success of Ko (2011) directed by K. V. Anand, the producers had floated the idea of a potential sequel with pre-production work beginning on a follow-up film featuring co-producer James in the lead role.
 The film, however, failed to take off and in April 2015, Elred Kumar announced that he would be producing Ko 2 and that the new venture would be made by an entirely different team.
 New actors and technicians were added to the team to replace those involved in the original, with Sarath announced as the director.
 Bobby Simha and Nikki Galrani were revealed to be the lead actors, while it was announced that Prakash Raj would play the role of a Chief Minister.
 Leon James, who made his debut with Kanchana 2, was signed on to compose the film's score and soundtrack.

 In June 2015, the team released a motion poster and announced that the film was 50% complete.

 Music

-The film's score and soundtrack was composed by Leon James, in his first solo venture after previously working on two songs on Kanchana 2 alongside three other composers.All songs were written by Na.Muthukumar.
+The film's score and soundtrack was composed by Leon James, in his first solo venture after previously working on two songs on Kanchana 2 alongside three other composers.

 The song "Unnai Matrinal" was released as a single track song as a tribute to ex-president A. P. J. Abdul Kalam, it was released on 14 August 2015.
 The album was released on 1 October 2015, but a promo for each song was released a week before.
 "Kohila" promo was released 22 September 2015, "Kannama" promo was released on 23 September 2015, and "Vidaadha" was released on 24 September 2015.

 Behindwoods rated the album 3 out of 5 and said, "The album stays true to the film’s theme and also vouches for novel experimentation and musical feast!".
 The audio rights are secured by Sony Music.

+Reception

+A critic from The Times of India rated the film two-and-a-half out of five and wrote that "we get scenes that lack rhythm, flat staging and are tonally way off the mark, and actors who are badly directed".
+A critic from Rediff.com rated the film two out of five stars and wrote that "Director Sarath’s intentions may have been good but Ko 2 is too dreary to make an impact".
+Baradwaj Rangan of The Hindu wrote that "Ko 2 is a nice-enough change from the macho vigilante movies we usually get".